Course Syllabus/Policy Statement

 Disability Accommodation Statement

-To request academic accommodations for a disability, contact the Director of Disability Services, Plaster Student Union, Suite 405, 417-836-4192 or 417-836-6792 (TTY).
-Students are required to provide documentation of disability to Disability Services prior to receiving accommodations.
-Disability Services refers some types of accommodation requests to the Learning Diagnostic Clinic, which also provides diagnostic testing for learning and psychological disabilities.
+To request academic accommodations for a disability, contact the Director of Disability Resource Center, Meyer Library, Suite 111, 417-836-4192 or 417-836-6792 (TTY).
+Students are required to provide documentation of disability to the Disability Resource Center prior to receiving accommodations.
+The Disability Resource Center refers some types of accommodation requests to the Learning Diagnostic Clinic, which also provides diagnostic testing for learning and psychological disabilities.
 For information about testing, contact the Director of the Learning Diagnostic Clinic, 417-836-4787.

 Emergency Response Statement

 Students who require assistance during an emergency evacuation must discuss their needs with MFAA Director Ray Castrey and Disability Services.
 If you have emergency medical information to share with me, or if you need special arrangements in case the building must be evacuated, please make an appointment with the Academy director as soon as possible.
-For additional information students should contact the Office of Disability Services, 417-836-4192 (PSU 405), or Larry Combs, Interim Assistant Director of Public Safety and Transportation at 417-836-6576.
-For further information on Missouri State University's Emergency Response Plan, please refer to MSU's Safety and Transportation website.
+For additional information students should contact the Office of Disability Services, 417-836-4192 (PSU 405), or David Hall, Director University Safety at 417-836-8870.
+For further information on Missouri State University's Emergency Action Plans, please refer to University Safety.